Jeremiah Williams (British politician): Death

 Williams died on 12 June 1919 at the young age of 47 years after a long illness from colitis at his home in Maesygwernen Hall near Swansea.
+He is buried in Oystermouth Cemetery in Mumbles, alongside his wife Laura Alice Williams and close to the grave of his father William Williams.

+Grave of (Thomas) Jeremiah Williams and Laura Ann Williams in Oystermouth Cemetery, Mumbles, Swansea, UK.

 In the by-election which his death caused, his seat was held for the Coalition Liberals by David Matthews.